The Ultimate Guide For Preparing Easy Camping Meals

 I have found triple layer tinfoil let’s you bake almost anything between the coals – hobo packs (with mushrooms & corn on the cob in addition to regular potatoes, onions, carrots), home made calzones, burritos, even small frozen casseroles. – Faith L.

-I’ll be upfront and say that I’ve never gone camping as I was a wandering traveller in my 20s which took me worldwide.
+I’ll be upfront and say that I’ve never gone Camping as a wandering traveler in my 20s which took me worldwide.

-That was the first time I had ever heard of them or eaten them.
+That was the first time I had heard of or eaten them.
 I’m not going to lie; S’mores are delicious.

-Moving forward, both my parents and sister have campers and set out once a year to a local camp-site where they’ve built friendships and laid down some roots.
+Moving forward, my parents and sister have campers and set out once a year to a local campsite where they’ve built friendships and laid down some roots.

 They know the area, and the kids are comfortable there, and it’s still a frugal way for the family to get away without breaking the budget.